Lifailon/lazyjournal/README.md

 ### Command-line mode

-Coloring and filtering of output is supported in command-line mode:
+Coloring and/or filtering of output is supported in command line mode:

 ```shell
 alias lj=lazyjournal # >> $HOME/.bashrc